kunalb/termdex/markdown_files/README.md

 As a bonus, you can also use it to *render* markdown to html using helper functions.

-This is brand new software mainly written to scratch my own itch, please feel free to report bugs and issues -- I expect it will take some time and effort to make it rock solid.
+This is brand new software mainly written to scratch my own itch, please feel free to report bugs and issues -- I expect it will take some time and effort to make it good.
+I need to refactor a lot of the code as well.

 ## Getting Started